Frequently Asked Questions

 How can I verify that the symbol I have created is correct?

-Other than experience showing you, the easiest way is to add the newly created symbols to the design, both Schematic and PCB.
+Other than experience showing you, the easiest way is to create a component to allow the newly created symbol to be added to a design of the same type as the symbol

-If a Schematic symbol, add it to the design and check its size against other items along side it.
+If a Schematic symbol, add it to the design and check its proportions against other items alongside it.
 Does it look too big/too small, are the pins too far apart/too close?
 Are the pins on the same grid or multiples of the working grid?
 If they aren’t, you’ll get lots of ugly short segments when connecting to them.
+As a general note, schematic symbols in the supplied libraries almost universally use a 0.1" imperial grid, though there are one or two connections on a 50 thou grid.

 Another important check for both Schematic and PCB footprints is to check the pin numbers when used in the design.
-Check that they match the manufacturers datasheet to ensure you haven’t messed up the Component definition.
+Check that they match the manufacturers datasheet to ensure it matches the Component definition.
 Adding Logic Names to the Component also helps this process.